 Most divorce cases involve an important disclosure process called discovery.
 During this process, each party must share certain relevant information with the other.
 Each party also has the right to examine documentation, ask questions and request testimony under oath.
 If one party is attempting to hide assets, his or her fraud generally comes to light during this process.

 In some cases, though, it may be necessary to take further steps in seeking out hidden assets.
 For example, you may need to file subpoenas requesting information from various banks.
 A lawyer can help you take the appropriate steps to root out undisclosed accounts and assets.

 If you suspect your spouse may be hiding assets during a divorce proceeding, contact Anoka County hidden assets attorney Joseph E. Marvin at Marvin Law Office, L.L.C.
 Backed by more than 30 years of experience, attorney Joe Marvin understands how to navigate complex divorce cases.
 He can help you make informed decisions on how to proceed with your case.

 When you turn to our firm for help, you can expect professional and practical advice.
 Our attorney takes a common sense approach to cases.
 He understands the concerns clients often face, and he works diligently to alleviate them.

 Considering Involving A Forensic Accountant? · Contact Lawyer Joe Marvin First

 You don’t need to tackle complex divorce issues on your own.
 Get the clarity that comes with objective and knowledgeable legal guidance.
-Call today to arrange a free initial consultation with attorney Joe Marvin.
+Call today to arrange a consultation with attorney Joe Marvin.
 From our office in downtown Anoka, Minnesota, we serve clients throughout the county, including Andover, Blaine and Circle Pines.